gracejhan/cg-roomdecorator/README.md

 # cg-roomdecorator
-Final project for NYU Computer Graphics course
+Final project for NYU Computer Graphics course.
+For guidelines, please refer to README.pdf.